 When to harvest tax losses

-Tax loss harvesting can be done anytime the market value of your asset drops below the original purchase price, known as its cost basis.
-To reduce your 2024 taxes, sell assets at a loss any time during the year.
+You can harvest tax losses anytime an asset's market value drops below its original purchase price (its cost basis).
+To reduce your 2026 taxes, sell assets at a loss any time during the 2026 tax year.

 About the tax lots table

-When you buy or sell cryptocurrency, each transaction creates a tax lot, which records how much you paid for the asset and when you bought it.
-The tax lots table, found under Crypto you can sell at a loss, shows these records.
+Whenever you buy or sell cryptocurrency, each transaction creates a tax lot, which records how much you paid for the asset and when you bought it.
+The tax lots table, found under the Crypto you can sell at a loss section, shows these records.

 This table helps you identify which assets to sell based on your cost basis method, making it easier to lower your taxes.
 Each method offers a different strategy for selecting assets that have the greatest impact on your capital gains.